-It is to be stressed that when data are available that allow the derivation of a DNEL or DMEL for an endpoint (including irritation/corrosion, sensitisation 15, acute toxicity, carcinogenicity and mutagenicity), the quantitative or semi-quantitative approach (see Section E.3.3) should be followed.
+It is to be stressed that when data are available that allow the derivation of a DNEL or DMEL for an endpoint (including irritation/corrosion, sensitisation, acute toxicity, carcinogenicity and mutagenicity), the quantitative or semi-quantitative approach (see Section E.3.3) should be followed.
 Having DNELs or DMELs for all the required and available data on a substance makes it fairly easy to identify the leading health effect for that substance for the relevant exposure patterns.
 By contrast, for a substance having DNELs or DMELs for some endpoints and data of a qualitative nature for other endpoints, it is difficult to identify the leading health effect for the relevant exposure patterns.
 A priori, it cannot be excluded that the 'quantitative' endpoints will be more critical than the 'qualitative' endpoints mentioned above, except maybe for non-threshold mutagenicity (cat.
 1A & 1B), non-threshold carcinogenicity (cat.
 1A & 1B) and possibly respiratory sensitisation.
 Therefore, the risk characterisation for such a substance in most cases needs to be both (semi-)quantitative (based on the lowest DN(M)EL for the endpoints for which a DNEL or DMEL could be derived) as well as qualitative, for the endpoints for which no DNEL or DMEL could be derived.
 Both assessments should demonstrate control of risks.

 The general approach when no DNEL for an endpoint is available aims at reducing/avoiding contact with the substance.
-However, implementation of risk management measures (RMMs)
+However, implementation of risk management measures (RMMs) and operational conditions (OCs) needs to be proportional to the degree of concern for the health hazard presented by the substance.
+For example, it is not appropriate to apply the same control strategy to irritating substances as to substances that are strong sensitizers or mutagenic.

-14 Note that a DMEL from a legal point of view is related to Risk Characterisation according to REACH Annex I, Section 6.5; i.e. a semi-quantitative aid to assessing the likelihood that effects are avoided.
+&lt;sup>14 Note that a DMEL from a legal point of view is related to Risk Characterisation according to REACH Annex I, Section 6.5; i.e. a semi-quantitative aid to assessing the likelihood that effects are avoided.

-Note that for skin sensitisers the qualitative approach (risk characterisation) to define the RMMs and OCs should be the first step and the derivation of a DNEL (if possible) should be performed to judge the remaining/residual likelihood of risks after these RMMs and OCs are implemented.
+&lt;sup>15 Note that for skin sensitisers the qualitative approach (risk characterisation) to define the RMMs and OCs should be the first step and the derivation of a DNEL (if possible) should be performed to judge the remaining/residual likelihood of risks after these RMMs and OCs are implemented.